ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ### Associations

-**Note**: This can be hidden by a user with Admin permissions in the [Article:
+**Note**: This can be hidden by a user with Admin permissions in the
-Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
+Article: Options.
-Tab is shown on [Multilingual Sites](https://docs.joomla.org/Help4.x:Multilingual_Associations/en "Help4.x:Multilingual Associations/en")
+The tab is shown on Multilingual Sites only.
-only.

 <img